r2ctx/Gesture-Controlled-Obstacle-Avoidence-Car/index.md

   else {
     BT_Serial.write('.');
   }
 }

-// Button alternater
+// aka button alternater
 void determineInput() {

- // Current button state
+ //current button state
  int a = digitalRead(BTN);

- // Making sure the button is changing value from 0 to 1:
+  // making sure the button is changing value from 0 to 1:
  // if button is clicked
  if (a == 0 && b == 1) {
    counter++;
  }
  b = a;

  if (counter % 2 == 0) {